-To press these points, lie on your back with your knees bent, feet on the floor or bed, and place two tennis balls under these points.
-Allow your body weight to apply the pressure as you take several long, slow, deep breaths with your eyes closed.
+To press these points, lie on your back with your knees bent, feet on the floor or bed, and place two tennis balls under the points.
+Allow your body weight to apply the pressure for a minute or two, as you take several long, slow, deep breaths with your eyes closed.

 Always relax deeply afterwards for at least 5 to 10 minutes, to discover the full benefits.

 More Acupressure Resources for You